Skip to main content

 Blend the color upward and outward toward the tail of your brow.
 This technique creates the illusion of a more defined socket and a larger lid.
 Avoid using shimmer on the hood, as it can draw attention to that area.
 Instead, stick to matte browns, taupes, or grays from our eyeshadow collection to sculpt the eye beautifully.

-Gentle Options for Delicate Skin
+Best for Delicate or Sensitive Skin

 The skin around our eyes is incredibly delicate and often the first place to show fine lines.
 When choosing an eyeshadow, the formula is just as important as the color.
 Cream eyeshadows are a fantastic choice because they glide on without tugging and are less likely to settle into creases than some powders.
 Their emollient texture provides a smooth, luminous finish that looks fresh and youthful.